 - Not a SETAC member?
 Learn more about SETAC Journals and access brief abstracts of articles

-Please note: As we close out 2014, we also bid adieu to print.
-The SETAC journals will be online only starting with the January 2015 issues.
-If you cannot bear to lose your print, there will be print on demand options available to you, ET&C is available at cost at $180/year and IEAM is available at cost at $64/year.
+The SETAC journals are online only.
+Print on demand options are available: ET&C is at $180/year and IEAM is at $64/year.
 Please contact Laura Swanson for purchase and payment questions.

 How to Receive Table of Contents Email Alerts